kshaffer/musi299/unit1.md

 Also included in this unit of study will be work that contributes to the semester-long *technology* and *writing about music* topics.

-Assessments for the *text-music relationships* and *harmonic syntax* criteria will come from a single analysis/paper project due on Monday, February 11.
+Assessments for the *text-music relationships* and *harmonic syntax* criteria will come from a single analysis/paper project due on *Monday, February 18* at 12am (i.e., the midnight that ends Sunday and begins Monday).

-Final harmonic listening assessments will take place on *Tuesday, February 5*.
+Final harmonic listening assessments will take place on *Thursday, February 14*.

-Final melodic performance assessments will take place on *Thursday, February 7*.
+Final melodic performance assessments will take place on *Tuesday, February 12*.
 (Students are encouraged to assess prior to that date.)

 Work for each topic of study will be evaluated on a four-point scale: *mastery* (4), *working knowledge* (3), *incomplete understanding* (2), *poor understanding* (1), and *no significant attempt made* (0).
 Rubrics for each category are provided below.
 (For further information on how final grades are calculated, consult the course syllabus.)